AORTA News: March 17th, 2025

 Fee: $15 (1-Mile), $25 (5K)

 Benefiting the Children's Hospital of Alabama, every step you take helps make a difference in the lives of children in need.
-The race will unfold across Auburn High's campus and surrounding area, promising picturesque views and a sense of community spirit.
+The race will unfold around Auburn High's campus on a 1-mile loop for the 1-mile Fun Run, or 3 times for the 5K.

 When: Sunday, March 23, 2025